blackfalcon/articles/general_rants/designers_in_a_developers_world.md

 ##Design teams, your future is before you
 This is where our story gets interesting.
 So far we realized that developers are just as creative as designers and we officially acknowledged the existence of the *whole-brained* person.
 Next we dipped our toes into this thing called *agile* and last we discussed the new role of the desi-gineer.
 When you put this all together, what does this mean?

 In all corners of professional industry there are designers who don't like where the winds of change are blowing.
 There is a looming aspect of this new world that threatens their way of life.
 In some ways I sympathize, in others, I say evolve or die.
-Now there are many designers in the world that I would say that they have nothing two worry about.
+Now there are many designers in the world that I would say that they have nothing to worry about.
 Your skills are magical, you have talents that are amazing.
 Your visually creative skills are superior and to you I say, your role in this world is already solidified and your identity as a designer is not being threatened.
 But I do think that your role in interactive design needs to be rethought.
 Your skills are best suited for creating and owning the brand.
 You are needed more in the role of creating the new aesthetics, engineering the very foundation that all future designs will springboard from, holding the line and maintaining the core spirit of the design.
 Basically you are need the most in creating the new design guide and a key player in documenting the uses of these new design elements.
 This role is very important.
-Without it, designs go astray, consistency is lost and the true vision becomes clouded amongst then many forked versions and influx of personal influence.
+Without it, designs go astray, consistency is lost and the true vision becomes clouded amongst the many forked versions and influx of personal influence.

 Now that we have established the core leadership of the design team and redefined their role, we now need to invent and deploy a new design team.
 A new insurgency of designers if you will.
 A team that will work side-by-side with the developers in the trenches, in the very moment of the story that is being developed.
 This new design team not only creates new experiences that will honor the core brand, but also become intimate with the restrictions and limitations of the app development side of the operation.
 This designer role is more design execution, engineering if you will.
 Their role will pull the design elements created by the core design leadership and execute the *just in time* deliverables that the development teams needs to complete the body of work assigned.
 The I.A., the flow and the UX layouts.